Our Commitment to Inclusion and Diversity

 erin crone

-Erin joined the lab in Fall 2023 as a Research Scientist.
+Erin joined the lab in Fall 2023 as a Research Scientist and began her PhD in the lab in Fall 2024.
 Her research is part of a collaborative effort to assess the vulnerability of U.S. vertebrates to climate change.
 Erin received her B.S. in Environmental Science from Bellarmine University and her M.S. in Fish, Wildlife, and Conservation Biology from Colorado State University.
 Her Master’s research focused on understanding the many roles of invasive species within urban food webs.
 She especially enjoys working with amphibians and reptiles, and is excited to play a role in finding conservation solutions for imperiled species.

 undergraduate researchers